EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

-\textbf{Prompting with External Object Detectors.} We finally combine all the SAM variants with an external object detector (We use Detic~\cite{detic} from MMDetection~\cite{mmdetection}) and evaluate their mAP performance on COCO.
+\textbf{Prompting with External Object Detectors.} We finally combine all the SAM variants with an external object detector (We use Detic~\citep{detic} from MMDetection~\citep{mmdetection} and ViTDet-H~\citep{vitdet} from Detectron2~\citep{detectron2}) and evaluate their mAP performance on COCO.
 This setting examines a practical use case where automatic segmentation is preferred over interactive segmentation, \eg, generating the mask within the tracking box.
 We use an object detection framework to generate bounding boxes and associated class labels, ensuring that the observed variations in mAP are attributed solely to the quality of the masks generated.
 This approach also evaluates the resilience of our model in handling imprecise bounding box inputs.
-We also report boundary IoU~\cite{boundary_iou} to reflect the boundary accuracy.
-Table~\ref{tab:det_box} shows that while EdgeSAM outperforms MobileSAM by considerable margins, it lags behind SAM.
+We also report boundary IoU~\citep{boundary_iou} to reflect the boundary accuracy.
+Tab.~\ref{tab:det_box} shows that EdgeSAM outperforms MobileSAM by considerable margins and is on par with EfficientSAM with smaller training and inference costs.
+However, it still lags clearly behind SAM.
 This performance gap may reflect not only inherent limitations in model capacity but also a consequence of training exclusively with ground-truth boxes, which could lead to discrepancies during inference.
 Addressing these differences and exploring their implications is a promising direction for future research.